Two Worlds.

 A Magic dwells in each Beginning

 I’ve moved 21 times, including across continents.
-My favorite movie is ‘Four Weddings and a Funeral’, and my favorite author is Elizabeth George.
-I love traveling and can’t wait to join wild horse herds again in Colorado and Utah in fall 2025.
+My favorite movie is Four Weddings and a Funeral, and my favorite author is Elizabeth George.
+I love traveling, especially my regular trips to see wild horse herds in the USA and Canada.
+I can’t wait for my next visit in March/April 2026.

-Your Message for Me
+Your Message For Me

 I’d love to hear your story, please send me a message to the email below and I’ll get back to you usually within 24h.